ovidiomanteiga/deolingo/README.md

 pip install git+https://github.com/ovidiomanteiga/deolingo.git@main
 ```

+ℹ️ You might as well give Deolingo a try in the [Deolingo web page](https://deolingo.azurewebsites.net/),
+which features a fancy web editor using the [Monaco editor](https://github.com/microsoft/monaco-editor).

 ## Usage

 You can use Deolingo as a library in your Python code or as a command line tool.